Many ways to watch: from old school drive-ins to virtual screenings

-We are very excited to launch our latest venture: The Roc on PAWS Film Festival will consist of short videos submitted by you!
+We have announced prizes for our Roc on PAWS Film Festival!
+The winner will receive $100 cash and 10 movie passes to the Cinema Theater.
+Second prize will be $50 and five movie passes.
+Third prize is $25 and one movie pass.
+We’re also extending the submission deadline until Mon July 27.
+The film festival will consist of short videos submitted by you!
 Capture a video of your pets doing… whatever it is they do best (or worst) and submit it.
 Feel free to be creative by adding sound effects, voice-overs, and special effects.
 Proceeds will benefit the Cinema as well as several animal-rescue groups.
 Details are on our website, and we also have a short video “teaser” that was created by the talented Frances Andreu, one of our staunch supporters.
 Have fun with the contest!
 Once the Cinema re-opens for business, we’ll hold a special screening of selected submissions.

 Balloon was directed by Michael Herbig and stars Fredrich Mucke, Karoline Schuch and David Kross.
 In the summer of 1979, the Strelzyk and Wetzel familie try to flee East Germany in a self-made hot-air balloon.
 But after the balloon crash-lands just before the West German border, the Stasi find traces of the attempted escape and immediately launch an investigation.
 In a nerve-wracking race against the clock, the two families attempt to build a new escape balloon as the Stasi get closer and closer each day.
 You can purchase the movie here for a rental fee of $10.
 Balloon earned an audience score of 86% on Rotten Tomatoes.